RyanScottLewis/brainfucktt/README.md

 ### Comments

-Any character besides one of the 8 instructions above is not parsed and will be regarded as a comment.
+Any character besides one of the 8 instructions above is not parsed and will be regarded as a comment and ignored.

 ## Usage